yatso/archeo-blur-admin/README.md

 ### Documentation
 Installation, customization and other useful articles: https://akveo.github.io/blur-admin/

-*If you have problems installing and just want to download JS and css files, you can find download links here*: http://akveo.github.io/blur-admin/articles/091-downloads/

 ## How can I support developers?
 - Star our GitHub repo